JetBrains/kotlin/docs/fir/pcla.md

   - Substituting all TVs with special stub types
   - Compute CST with those substituted types
     - For those stub types, there’s effectively a rule that for any type `Tv` and stub `XStub`: `CST(Tv, XStub) = Tv`
-- Intuitively, such approach seems to be correct because it just chooses some result and incorporates it with other TVs, at least not hiding any contradictions
+- Intuitively, such an approach seems correct because it just chooses some result and incorporates it with other TVs, at least not hiding any contradictions
   - In the example above, we would get `Sv := MutableList<String>` and during incorporation we would assert the subtyping `Collection<S> <: Collection<String>`, thus having constraint `S <: String` making the whole CS sound

 But unlike a non-PCLA case, our TV might have a single constraint containing a reference to some other (outer) TV, so we need to make